Problem

 O(n) solution

-- Let’s create a hashmap of all the integers present in the vector arr.
+- Let’s create a hashmap of all the integers present in the vector

-- Iterate over vector arr and check if (product/arr[i]) is present in the hashmap.
-We know that in C/C++, map lookup is logarithmic.
+) is present in the hashmap.
+In C++, map lookup is logarithmic.
 But in many other languages like Java, map lookup is O(n).
-It also depends on the hashmap implementation.
+However in C++, we can use unordered_set for O(1) lookup.

 Time complexity of below solution is 𝑂(𝑛) for one product value where n is the number of integers in the list.